Slab Theorem and Halfspace Theorem for constant mean curvature surfaces in $\mathbb H^2\times\mathbb R$: Introduction

-In \cite{CHR} Collin, Hauswirth and Rosenberg proved a slab theorem for minimal surfaces in $\hr$.
-More precisely, they showed the ends of a properly immersed simply or one connected minimal surface in $\hr$ contained in a slab of height less than $\pi$ are multi-graphs.
-When such a surface is embedded then the ends are graphs.
-When embedded and simply connected, it is an entire graph.
-For the case of CMC surfaces with $0<H\leq \frac 1 2$ the behaviour is different; in fact, we prove the following result.
+In \cite{CHR} Collin, Hauswirth and Rosenberg proved that a properly embedded simply connected minimal surface in a slab $S$ of height less than $\pi$ must be an entire graph.
+More generally, they proved that each end of a minimal surface properly embedded in $S$ with finite topology is a graph outside a compact domain.
+For the case of CMC surfaces with $0<H\leq \frac 1 2$ the behavior is different.
+We prove that there are no examples in a slab.

-\begin{theorem*}[Slab Theorem] Let $M\subset \hr$ be a complete properly embedded surface with constant mean curvature $0<H\leq \frac{1}{2}$ and an annular end.
-Then $M$ can not be contained in any horizontal slab. \end{theorem*}
+\begin{theorem*}[Slab Theorem] Let $M\subset \hr$ be a surface (possibly with boundary) with constant mean curvature $0<H\leq \frac{1}{2}$ and at least one properly embedded annular end.
+Then $M$ can not be contained in a horizontal slab $\h^2\times[0,L]$, for any $L>0$.

-In particular, there is no example of CMC annulus with $0<H\leq \frac 1 2$ and bounded height as the ones constructed in \cite{FMMR}.
+In particular, there are no properly embedded CMC surfaces for $0<H\leq \frac{1}{2}$ with finite topology contained in a horizontal slab of $\hr$. \end{theorem*}

-Manzano and Torralbo construct in~\cite{MT1} complete proper examples contained in a slab.
-It is an open question whether they are embedded.
-If this were the case, these examples would say that the hypothesis of having an annular end in the theorem above is necessary.
+For any $0<H\leq \frac 12$, Manzano and Torralbo constructed in~\cite{MT1} properly immersed CMC surfaces contained in a slab.
+These examples are invariant by a group of symmetries induced by a tessellation of $\mathbb{H}^2$ by regular polygons.
+A fundamental domain of any of these examples is compact and its lift in $\hr$ has, by periodicity, only one end of infinite topology.
+If these examples were embedded, it would show that the hypothesis of having an annular end in the theorem above is sharp.

-An important hypothesis in our theorem is that the surfaces are embedded.
-For properly immersed examples it has been proved in~\cite{MT2} that they can not be contained in a bounded neighborhood of a horizontal geodesic.
-But properly immersed examples with an annular end contained in a horizontal slab are expected.

-In \cite{HRS} they proved a halfspace theorem for CMC $H=\frac 1 2$ surfaces; more precisely, they showed that the only complete embedded CMC $H=\frac 1 2$ surface in $\hr$ lying on one side of a horocylinder (with some condition on the mean curvature vector) is the horocylinder itself.

-We remark that the only known CMC examples with $0<H\leq \frac{1}{2}$ contained in the half-space $\h^2\times[0,+\infty)$ are graphs.
-Here we prove that if the surface is properly embedded and has finite topology, this is the only possibility.
-More precisely, we prove the following result.
+For CMC $H=\frac 1 2$, there exists a halfspace theorem~\cite{HRS} for complete embedded CMC surfaces in $\hr$ lying on one side of a horocylinder (with some condition on the mean curvature vector); the only such examples are parallel horocylinders.
+Nelli and Sa Earp~\cite{NS} also proved that the only CMC surfaces with $H=\frac 12$ contained in the mean convex side of the rotationally invariant paraboloid-type entire graph are translated copies of the graph.
+If we think of CMC surfaces on one side of a horizontal slice, the only known examples are entire graphs.
+Here we prove that, for $0<H\leq \frac{1}{2}$, the only properly embedded CMC surfaces with finite topology contained in one side of a horizontal slice are graphs.